 Genera anesthesia will be used to achieve a completely unconscious state for a surgical extraction.
 Surgical extractions are performed when a tooth has yet to break through the gum line.

-In a surgical extraction, your dentist will cut into the gums and bone tissue to access the tooth that needs to be pulled.
+In a surgical extraction, your dentist near me will cut into the gums and bone tissue to access the tooth that needs to be pulled.
 Sometimes the tooth can be extracted whole, but other times it will need to be cut up into parts that can be removed more easily.

 Use gauze to encourage the blood to clot and be careful with eating.
 Avoid chewing on the side of the mouth where your tooth was pulled until the wound heals.